MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 The VMs in this architecture might require direct access by operators, but we recommend that remote access is minimized through automation and that access is monitored.
 The access might be for break-fix situations, troubleshooting, or part of an automated deployment process.
 This architecture doesn't have public IPs for control plane access.
 Azure Bastion acts as a serverless gateway, enabling operations to access via SSH or RDP.
 This setup ensures secure and efficient access management.

-1. The operator logs into the Azure portal or az-cli.
+1. The operator signs into the Azure portal or az-cli.
 1. The operator accesses the Azure Bastion service and remotely connects to the desired VM.

 ## Virtual machine design choices